mvolkmann/blog/src/hot-topics-2024.md

 <img alt="Alpine logo" style="border: 0; width: 20%"
   src="/blog/assets/alpine-logo.png?v={{pkg.version}}">

+<a href="https://alpinejs.dev" target="_blank">Alpine</a>
-Alpine is a JavaScript framework that provides custom attributes that are applied to HTML elements in order to add dynamic behavior to web pages.
+is a JavaScript framework that provides custom attributes that are applied to HTML elements in order to add dynamic behavior to web pages.
 Alpine is notable for how easy it is to use and how small it is compared to other web frameworks.